 Can Physical Attraction Develop Over Time?

-Yes, attraction can grow over time—love doesn’t always start with a physical connection.
-Sure, we hear stories about people being pulled together like magnets when they first meet, unable to keep their hands off each other, but this isn’t the case for every couple.
-Instead, it can take time to develop this physical attraction, as you get to know each other emotionally first.
+Yes, physical attraction can grow over time.
+Love doesn’t always start with a spark.
+Sure, we all hear stories about couples who are drawn together like magnets from the very beginning, but that’s not how it works for everyone.
+Sometimes, it just takes a little longer for that physical connection to develop as you get to know each other emotionally first.

-Health and Wellness Expert Caleb Backe explains,“When people speak about the spark or clicking with somebody, they’re not necessarily talking about a physical attraction, but a mental one.
+Health and wellness expert Caleb Backe puts it this way: “When people talk about the ‘spark’ or clicking with somebody, they’re not necessarily talking about a physical attraction, but a mental one.”
 Similarly, the way you feel about someone can have nothing to do with their appearance.
 A classic case of this would be online relationships—nothing says you can’t fall in love with someone’s personality without having any idea what they look like.

 “The more you get to know each other on a non-physical level, the more the physical attraction will grow on its own.
 This is largely due to the fact that you’ll come to appreciate the person beyond their ‘packaging’ and see their essence (aka their personality).
 That’s why people will often list their top priority in a partner as funny or kind—personality traits, not physical attributes.”